Drupal: History

-Drupal 6 was released on February 13, 2008, on March 5, 2009, Buytaert announced a code freeze for Drupal 7 for September 1, 2009.
-Drupal 7 was released on January 5, 2011, with release parties in several countries.
+Drupal 6 was released on 13 February 2008, on 5 March 2009, Buytaert announced a code freeze for Drupal 7 for 1 September 2009.
+Drupal 7 was released on 5 January 2011, with release parties in several countries.
 After that, maintenance on Drupal 5 stopped, with only Drupal 7 and Drupal 6 maintained.
-Drupal 7's end-of-life was scheduled for November 2021, but given the impact of COVID-19, and the continuing wide usage, the end of life has been pushed back until November 1, 2023, to be reviewed annually.
+Drupal 7's end-of-life was scheduled for November 2021, but given the impact of COVID-19, and the continuing wide usage, the end of life was pushed back until 1 November 2023.
+This was extended once more as of June 2023 and was finally set for 5 January 2025.

-On October 7, 2015, Drupal 8 first release candidate (rc1) was announced.
-Drupal 8 includes new features and improvements for both users and developers, including: a revamped user interface; WYSIWYG and in-place editing; improved mobile support; added and improved key contributed modules including Views, Date, and Entity Reference; introduced a new object-oriented backend leveraging Symfony components; revamped configuration management; and improved multilingual support.
-Drupal 8 rc1 is the collective work of over 3,200 core contributors.
-Drupal 8 only allows clients to use local images and utilizes only filtered HTML designs.
+Drupal 8 was first released on 19 November 2015.
+This was the first to use Symfony for components and Twig as a template engine and it also used the Composer for managing dependencies.
+The last Drupal 8 was version 8.9.20 which was released on 17 December 2021.

+Drupal 9 was released in 2020 and was created with easier upgrades and management in mind.
+The first version was released on 3 June 2020 along with Drupal 8.9.0 with fewer major changes in project structure than in version 8.0, but with some of the old, deprecated code removed.

-In October 2022, Drupal released an open source headless CMS accelerator, allowing the frontend to be managed outside of the core system.
-In December, the company released Drupal 10.0.
+In October 2022, Drupal released an open source headless CMS accelerator, allowing the front end to be managed outside of the core system.

+In April 2023, Drupal was recognized by the United Nations Digital Public Good Alliance as a digital public good.

-Core
+Drupal Core

 In the Drupal community, "core" refers to the collaboratively built codebase that can be extended through contributory modules and—for versions prior to Drupal 8—is kept outside of the "sites" folder of a Drupal installation.
-(Starting with version 8, core is kept in its own 'core' sub-directory.)
+(Starting with version 8, the core is kept in its own 'core' sub-directory.)
 Drupal core is the stock element of Drupal.
 Common Drupal-specific libraries, as well as the bootstrap process, are defined as Drupal core; all other functionality is defined as Drupal modules including the system module itself.

 In a Drupal website's default configuration, authors can contribute content as either registered or anonymous users (at the discretion of the administrator).
 This content is accessible to web visitors through a variety of selectable criteria.
 As of Drupal 8, Drupal has adopted some Symfony libraries into Drupal core.

-Core modules also includes a hierarchical taxonomy system, which lets developers categorize content or tagged with key words for easier access.
+Core modules also include a hierarchical taxonomy system, which lets developers categorize content or tag with keywords for easier access.

-Drupal maintains a detailed changelog of core feature updates by version.